finagle/finch/docs/json.md

 import io.circe.generic.auto._
 ```

-It's also possible to import the Circe configuration that uses a pretty printer configured with
+It's also possible to import the Circe configuration which uses a pretty printer configured with
 `dropNullKeys = true`.
 Use the following imports instead:

 ```scala